chrxsjung/spotify-stats/README.md

 6. then spotify verifies the code and if it's good they send me a token i can make api requests with.
 7. it's stored in local storage and deleted when user logs out.

+the spotify API returns JSON.
+based on the stat i want to extract (artists, genres, tracks), i create one object with a key (like artists or tracks) that holds an array of objects from data.items. then, the function processes that array to display stats in the app.

 ### react